 This course will explore the theory, history, and ethical issues associated with free speech and free press areas of the First Amendment.
 Students will analyze key legal and ethical issues that affect journalism and media, with a focus on cases that have shaped media law and theories that help journalism professionals make decisions.

-Columbus—In Person and Hybrid sections
+Columbus—In Person, Hybrid

 Introduces students to the study and practice of rhetoric and how arguments are shaped by technology, media, and cultural contexts.